 - Each year the Application Letter to the Household must be distributed to the households of students attending the school.
 This letter informs families about which Child Nutrition Programs are available and that meals may be available free or at a reduced- price.
 The information letter and instructions must be sent to the households of all enrolled students either before the beginning of the school year (no sooner than July 1) or very early in the school year so that eligibility determinations can be made, and free and reduced-price benefits provided as soon as possible. - To diminish any language barriers to participation for Limited English Proficient (LEP) families, application materials and other household communications concerning eligibility determinations must be in a language that parents and guardians can understand.
 CEs must make reasonable efforts, considering the number of such households, to provide household letters and application forms in the appropriate languages.
-TDA provides prototype materials in both English and Spanish for CEs operating NSLP and SSO during SY 2021-22. - Annually, prior to the beginning of the school year, CEs must distribute a media release to a major news outlet with information on school meals benefits and how to apply.
+TDA provides prototype materials in both English and Spanish for CEs operating NSLP during SY 2022-23. - Annually, prior to the beginning of the school year, CEs must distribute a media release to a major news outlet with information on school meals benefits and how to apply.
 TDA provides prototype materials specific to the type of meal program being offered.
 (NOTE: The CE is required to send the media release to appropriate news outlets.
 The CE is not required to ensure that the release is used by the media outlet and/or to pay to publish a release.)
-Note: CEs operating SSO during SY 2021-22 and processing household applications for SY 2022-23 carryover please utilize the SSO template media release and letters located at www.SquareMeals.org National School Lunch Program > Eligibility and Verification > SSO Templates and Resources. - Annually, between July 1 and October 31, CEs must upload a sample household application, letter and instructions to be used for the current school year into TX- UNPS > Applications > Attachment B Uploads. - TDA requires all CEs to perform a Direct Certification match at least once a month through Texas ELMS. - CEs must maintain the status "type" (for example, SNAP/TANF/Medicaid Free, Medicaid Reduced) in the system for annual verification data and the AR.
-Documentation must be retrievable by site to ensure proper delivery of benefits and to allow substantiation of the number of children eligible for free meal benefits. - Pre-k students must have a free, reduced-price, or paid eligibility status based on the household application, DC list, or other source categorical eligibility (foster, homeless, migrant or Head Start/Early Head Start status).
+Documentation of this process must be maintained. - Annually, between July 1 and October 31, CEs must upload a sample household application, letter and instructions to be used for the current school year into TX- UNPS > Applications > Attachment B: Uploads. - SY 2022-23 TDA provided a new Media Release for CEs that operated SSO during 2021-22 to communicate the transition back to the standard paid/reduced/free NSLP model. - TDA requires all CEs to perform a Direct Certification match at least once a month through Texas ELMS. - CEs must maintain the status "type" (for example, SNAP/TANF/Medicaid Free, Medicaid Reduced) in the system for annual verification data and the AR.
+Documentation must be retrievable by site to ensure proper delivery of benefits and to allow substantiation of the number of children eligible for free/reduced meal benefits. - Pre-k students must have a free, reduced-price, or paid eligibility status based on the household application, DC list, or other source categorical eligibility (foster, homeless, migrant or Head Start/Early Head Start status).